 Luckily, combing the coastline for seashells is just as beautiful in winter as it is in summer – and far less busy.
 There are bikes for hire in the villages, which can see you winding along quiet cycle paths through pine groves on the edge of the sand.
 And, most importantly, the legendary sunsets are a spectacular sight all year round.

-Inchydoney Beach near Clonakilty is perfect for cold weather © Getty Images/Perspectives
+Inchydoney Beach near Clonakilty is perfect for cold weather.
+Getty Images

-Ireland’s coastline is all about rugged rock formations – relentless waves crashing upon jagged boulders and rocky outcrops provide the dramatic setting for world-renowned wonders like Skellig Michael and the Giant’s Causeway.
+Ireland’s coastline is all about rugged rock formations, with relentless waves crashing upon jagged boulders and rocky outcrops provide the dramatic setting for world-renowned wonders like Skellig Michael and the Giant’s Causeway.
 But why not go against the grain, and discover the country’s equally breathtaking, and arguably more scenic, sandy stretches?

 Looking out bravely toward the Atlantic, Inchydoney is a beach that Cork is proud of.
 The smooth, vast curve of sand on Inchydoney Island is connected to the land by two grassy causeways.
 Come here in autumn or winter for an umbrella-in-hand day out to explore rock pools with the family or, if you’re feeling brave, to surf.

-Before you get completely soaked, you’ve got a well-stocked selection of pubs to take shelter in over at neighboring Clonakilty, including famed De Barra’s Folk Club, with hearty pints and local trad sessions (traditional music sessions) to warm the cockles.
+Before you get completely soaked, you’ve got a well-stocked selection of pubs to take shelter in over at neighboring Clonakilty, including famed De Barra’s Folk Club, with hearty pints and local trad (traditional music) sessions to warm the cockles.

-A woman sitting in a self-dug hot pool on Hot Water Beach, New Zealand
+A woman sitting in a self-dug hot pool on a sandy beach looking out to sea

 6. Hot Water Beach, Coromandel Peninsula, New Zealand

-Horseback riding through the infamous mist of Cannon Beach, Oregon
+Take a horseback ride through the mist of Cannon Beach, Oregon.
+Adam Hester/Shutterstock

 7. Cannon Beach, Oregon, USA